Al-Arba'een Mosque: History

-The building dates back to the 5th century AH.
-The name of the mosque, "Al-Arba'een" (The Forty), is derived from a belief that forty martyrs killed during an Islamic conquest of Tikrit were buried under the mosque, although this claim is contested as reports of the forty graves are weak.
+The building dates from the 5th century AH (11th century CE).
+The name of the mosque, "Al-Arba'een" (The Forty), is derived from a belief that forty martyrs killed during an Islamic conquest of Tikrit and were buried under the mosque, although this claim is contested as reports of the forty graves are weak.

-The building was used as an Islamic university in 1262 AD.
+The building was used as an Islamic university in 1262 CE.